All That Has Brought Us Here

 Still, the people of the church recognized that there was a need in the surrounding community.
 They began a Wednesday night dinner in 1996, with an open invitation to everyone.
 The mid-week meals program (which continues today as the Park View Cafe) expanded into food boxes for families in need.

-The church officially closed in 2007, but volunteers continued to operate
+The congregation officially disbanded in 2007, but volunteers continued

-the food ministry, which became known as Park View Community Mission.
+to operate the food ministry, which became known as Park View Community

 A pantry was introduced, known as Food for Families, and it is now the